ryanallen/words-of-my-perfect-teacher/README.md

 *rig pa*, Skt. *vidya*, the original state of the mind, fresh, vast, luminous, and beyond thought.

 ## Becoming
-*srid pa*, the process of samsaric existence.
+*srid pa*, the process of saṃsāric existence.
 The Tibetan word is often used in the sense of "possibility," and represents all the concepts which we project onto reality and which become the illusory world that we perceive.
 It is often used as synonym for [saṃsāra](#saṃsāra) as opposed to *zhi ba*, the peace of [nirvāṇa](#nirvāṇa).

 ## Beginning
 We have used this word to translate *ye* in expressions like *ye nas*, "from the very beginning" or *ye dag* "pure from the beginning."
 However it should be understood that this does not refer to a first moment of origin or creation in the distant past, but rather to the fact that the pure nature has always been intrinsically present.